Published Jun 18, 2024

 Surgery or Procedures

 In some cases, surgery or certain medical procedures may be necessary to treat PAD.
+These procedures are typically performed by a vascular surgeon and may include:

 • Angioplasty: This procedure involves reopening a blocked artery to allow better blood flow.
 Sometimes, a stent may be placed to keep the artery open.